isVy08/ACL-submission/README.md

 # ACCESS

-This repo includes the benchmark and codes for reproducing the experiments in the [paper](https://arxiv.org/pdf/2502.08148) **ACCESS: A Benchmark for Abstract Causal Event Discovery and Reasoning** to appear in NAACL 2025.
+This repo includes the demo benchmark and codes for reproducing the experiments in the paper [**ACCESS: A Benchmark for Abstract Causal Event Discovery and Reasoning**](https://arxiv.org/pdf/2502.08148) to appear in NAACL 2025.

 ## Dataset

+**ACCESS** is a benchmark for discovery and reasoning over abstract causal events in everyday life.
+The folder `benchmark/` provides an extraction of the ACCESS data for demonstrative purposes only.

-To examine our ACCESS benchmark, please refer to the following scripts
+To examine our benchmark, please refer to the following scripts
 * `data_generator.py`
 * `metadata.py`
 * `metagraph.py`.
 * `test_graph.py`.

 The post-processed GLUCOSE data and other utilities are provided in this [Google folder](https://drive.google.com/drive/folders/1jUPNJycRQ2wyhs5lx4wRWRPyeaHRzWNE?usp=sharing).

-The folder `benchmark/` provides only an extraction of the ACCESS data to demonstrate how it should be used.

-**For access to the full benchmark, please contact tran.vo@monash.edu.**
+**For inquires to access the full benchmark, please send a request to tran.vo@monash.edu.**

 ## Experiments